deyangh/agentgauntlet/README.md

 ## Responsible use

-This is a defensive testing tool, and it is built so it cannot be used any other way.

 Every attack runs inside an in-process mock environment.
 The "malicious" tools (`send_email`, `http_post`, `transfer_funds`, `delete_file`, `execute_shell`) are instrumented stubs that record their arguments and return a plausible success string.
 No code path in this project sends a message, writes a file, moves money, or opens a socket to anything except the model provider you configure.
-The invocation record is the whole measurement, so a real side effect would add nothing.
+The invocation record is the measurement, so a real side effect would add nothing.

 See [SECURITY.md](SECURITY.md).